smoothtom/random-password-generater/README.md

 Welcome to my little Programm which I coded - as you can see its a random password generater

-# Things that are done
+# Things that the programm can do

---> Generate a random Password for you
-    - this password is saved in a .txt file
+-> Generate a random Password for you - this password is saved in a .txt file

---> Function which shows your generated password
+-> Function which shows your generated password

---> It will create automatically a rpg.txt file for you, if you dont have one already
+-> It will create automatically a rpg.txt file for you, if you dont have one already

---> Date and Time will also be there when the password is generated
+-> Date and Time will also be there when the password is generated

---> Input which ask the user if you wants to keep this password
+-> Input which ask the user if you want to keep this password
-    - if you type yes, then it will ask you for what usage is it needed
+   * if you type yes, then it will ask you for what usage is it needed
-    - if you type no, then the programm will close
+   * if you type no, then the programm will close

---> Now have a look in your .txt file
+Now have a look in your .txt file :)

-# Things that needs to be finished